How to Take Your Shopify POS Inventory Management Up a Level

-But the reality is that Shopify’s inventory management system is rather weak when it comes to the product-making business needs.
+But the reality is that Shopify’s inventory management system is rather weak when it comes to the manufacturing business needs.

 You are not able to track detailed product recipes which give you accurate costing, and there is certainly nothing in the way of raw material inventory management.